kevinkwl/flowey/README.md

 # Read Me

 Flowey is an iOS spending tracker with highlights on bill splits among friends.

-Flowey eases the process of calculating receivables and payables and checking each debt's purpose by introducing the convenient bill split and cancelling out receivables and payables in a timely fashion.s
+Flowey eases the process of calculating receivables and payables and checking each debt's purpose by introducing the convenient bill split and cancelling out receivables and payables in a timely fashion.

 ## How to build